 Since 2012 he has published several works on the foundations of quantum entanglement including a transparent derivation of the probability amplitude for quantum entanglement from quantum interferometric principles.
 Interest on his quantum entanglement research has transcended physics into the philosophical and historical realms.

 Duarte is the author of numerous archival scientific publications including 17 books published by editorials like Academic, CRC, Elsevier, Institute of Physics (UK), SPIE, and Springer.
 In 2017 he was appointed Editor of the book series Coherent Sources, Quantum Fundamentals, and Applications for the Institute of Physics Publishing (UK).

 His latest books are: Quantum Optics for Engineers (2nd Edition), Tunable Laser Optics (2nd Edition), Tunable Laser Applications (3rd Edition), Organic Lasers and Organic Photonics, Fundamentals of Quantum Entanglement (2nd Edition), and Quantum Entanglement Engineering and Applications.

-Duarte was elected Fellow of the Australian Institute of Physics and a Fellow of the Optical Society.
-He has received the Paul F. Forman Engineering Excellence Award (1995), for the "invention of the N-slit laser interferometer," and the David Richardson Medal (2016), “for seminal contributions to the physics and technology of multiple-prism arrays for narrow-linewidth tunable laser oscillators and laser pulse compression”, from the Optical Society.
+Duarte was elected Fellow of the Australian Institute of Physics, in 1987, and Fellow of the Optical Society of America, in 1993.
+In addition, he has received various physics-engineering distinctions including an Eastman Kodak Imaging Patent Award, for his laser optics inventions; the Paul F. Forman Engineering Excellence Award, for the invention of the N-slit laser interferometer and its applications to imaging, from the Optical Society of America; and the David Richardson Medal... 'for seminal contributions to the physics and technology of multiple-prism arrays for narrow-linewidth tunable laser oscillators and laser pulse compression'... also from the Optical Society of America (now Optica).

-Updated on the 30th of September, 2016.
+Updated on the 17th of February, 2024.